siesgstarena/labs/.github/ISSUE_TEMPLATE/improve-experiment.md

 A clear and concise description of any alternative solutions or idea you've considered.

 **Additional context**
-Add any other context or screenshots about the improved experiment here.
+Add any other context or screenshots about the improvement here.